tomoyukim/vscode-mermaid-editor/README.md

 ### @config{path_to_config}

 Each `.mmd` file can be associated with [mermaid configuration](https://mermaid-js.github.io/mermaid/#/mermaidAPI?id=configuration).
 With this attribute, `.mmd` file can read specified configuration. `path_to_config` have to be described as relative path to the config json file from associated `.mmd` file.
+If this attribute is not provided, default config file setting up in `mermaid-editor.preview.defaultMermaidConfig` is applied.

 ```
 sequenceDiagram